rumiantsevaa/Sudoku_Majesty/README.md

 8. Recursive call to solve the rest of the Sudoku
 9. If the current substitution does not lead to a solution, cancel it
 10. Provide choice to user with case switch.
-11. Print Sudoku, display solution.
+11. Display solution or results.